jzdziarski/jamma/README.md

 # /jamma
-# Various JAMMA adapters and interface boards
+## Various JAMMA adapters and interface boards
-# Intended for educational use only
+For non-commercial educational use only